Justin Brown (racing driver)

-Justin Brown (born August 24, 2002) is an American professional stock car racing driver who competes part-time in the NASCAR Whelen Modified Tour, driving the No. 24 for Fred Brown.
+Justin Brown (born August 24, 2002) is an American professional stock car racing driver who last competed part-time in the NASCAR Whelen Modified Tour, driving the No. 24 for Fred Brown.

 Brown's father is the owner of FB Performance Transmissions, a transmission shop in Bay Shore, New York.

 Brown has previously competed in series such as the Advance Auto Parts Weekly Series, and has primarily competed in various modified events and Riverhead Raceway.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)